 Moreover, airlines sometimes offer incredible deals with these cards.
 I recently got a British Airways card.
-They had a 50,000 miles sign up bonus plus another 50,000 after I spent my first $2,000, which considering I was going to buy a new computer anyways, was easy to do.
-Moreover, for every dollar you spend, you get 1.25 miles added to your account.
+They had a 50,000 miles sign-up bonus, plus another 50,000 after I spent my first $2,000, which, considering I was going to buy a new computer anyway, was easy to do.
+Plus, for every dollar you spend, you get 1.25 miles added to your account.
 I now have over 105,000 miles with British Airways and I haven’t even flown with them once.
 I just bought my new computer on the card.
-Yet now I have enough for a free business or first class ticket when I do fly with them.
+Now I have enough for a free business or first-class ticket when I do fly with them.

 Next, use an airline’s preferred partners.
-AA is always sending me information about deals for double miles if I shop at their preferred retailer.
-So I do.
+AA is always sending me information about deals for double miles if I shop at their preferred retailers, so I do.
 More miles for me.
-Keep an eye out for special deals and offers and you’ll grow your mileage balance quickly.
+Keep an eye out for special deals and offers, and you’ll grow your mileage balance quickly.
 I rented a car last June with Avis and got an extra 1,000 miles simply for using my AA card.

-Moreover, use your family.
-My parents might fly once a year.
-My sister might fly twice.
+Additionally, use your family.
+My parents might fly once a year, my sister maybe twice.
 They don’t really need or use their miles.
 My parents use my credit card to purchase all their tickets and when they fly, they transfer their miles over to my account.
-There is a small fee but it’s worth the extra miles.
+There’s a small fee, but it’s worth the extra miles.
 After they visit Israel this year, the miles they both earned will end up in my AA account.

-If you are an American Airlines flier, take their challenge.
-If you pay 300 dollars and fly 10,000 miles in three months, you will get executive platinum status for a year.
+If you’re an American Airlines flier, take their challenge.
+If you pay 300 dollars and fly 10,000 miles in three months, you’ll get platinum status for a year.
 If you do this after June, the status carries over for the next full year, giving you 18 months.
-Platinum status gets you automatic upgrades, priority check in, boarding, and lounge access.
-Take one flight to Asia and you’ve earned it.
+Platinum status gets you automatic upgrades, priority check-in, boarding, and lounge access.
+Take one flight to Asia, and you’ve earned it.